Bean1eBabe/Python-and-R-Final-Project/README.md

 ### Interpretability:
 While Decision Trees are interpretable, they may not generalize well to all situations.
 Interpretability should be balanced with the need for model accuracy.

+# Discussion/Conclusion

+## Discussion
+To summarize, our project was focused on breast cancer research data, and used Naive Bayes and Decision Tree learning modules to classify breast cancer data.
+Both Naive Bayes and Decision Tree supervised machine learning algorithms contribute to higher accuracy when working together in the code.
+That being said, there were still limitations to the data, models, and results.
+The performance of the models relies on the quality of the input data, so innaccuracies or biases in the dataset can impact the algorithim's affectivness.
+Addtionally, the choice of features in the dataset may not capture all relevant information for accurate classification.
+This could result in further feature engingeering and selection being necessary.